toradex/meta-toradex-security/docs/README-secure-boot-imx.md

 Before using this feature, it is required to:

-1. Download NXP CST tool from https://www.nxp.com/webapp/sps/download/license.jsp?colCode=IMX_CST_TOOL_NEW.
+1. Download NXP CST tool from https://www.nxp.com/webapp/Download?colCode=IMX_CST_TOOL_NEW.
-2. Follow the NXP documentation to generate the keys, certificates, SRK tables and Efuse Hash (the documentation can be found inside the CST tool in `docs/CST_UG.pdf`); be sure to take note of your answers to the key generation script.
+2. Follow the CST User Guide (available in the `docs` directory) to generate the keys, certificates, SRK tables, and eFuse hash.
+Make sure to take note of your responses to the key-generation script, as you'll need them later.

 After that, configure the various variables listed below to match your choices; pay special attention to the ones depending on your answers to the NXP key generation script.